Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

   - side pass with a roll (6 beats)
   - wrap in and wrap outs (6 beats)
   - and whips (8 beats)

-- A prep does not happen on step two, it happens between step 1 and 2, when the follower's left foot is floating and pulling on the arm would cause a rotation on the follower's right foot.
-In other words, it is 1-prep-2-3&4 as opposed to 1-prep-3&4.

 - Side passes are named from the leader's perspective.
 For example, in a left pass, the follower passes by the leader's left side.